-PUBLIC REVIEW PERIOD: For all Candidates' Statements filed on or before August 10, 2018, the public review period is August 11, 2018 through August 20, 2018, 5:00 p.m.
-For all Candidates' Statements filed for extended contests, the public review period is August 16, 2018 through August 24, 2018 at the Registrar of Voters office and on its website.

-Per Elections Code Section 15: Notwithstanding any other provision of law, if the last day for the performance of any act provided for or required by this code shall be a holiday, the act may be performed upon the next business day.
+PUBLIC REVIEW PERIOD: For all Candidates' Statements filed on or before August 7, 2020, the public review period is August 8, 2020 through August 17, 2020, 5:00 p.m.
+For all Candidates' Statements filed for extended contests, the public review period is August 13, 2020 through August 21, 2020 at the Registrar of Voters' office and on its website. § 10516, 13313 Per Elections Code section 15: Notwithstanding any other provision of law, if the last day for the performance of any act provided for or required by this code shall be a holiday, the act may be performed upon the next business day.
 Gov't Code Section 6700 states: Saturdays are holidays only after 12:00 p.m.
 The express language of Elections Code Section 15 refers to the "last day", meaning the whole day must be a holiday in order for the extension to apply.
 Since the deadline is a Saturday -- a half-day - it is not considered a holiday.
 Therefore, there is no extension of time to the following Monday.
-The extended filing period deadline must be Friday, August 24, 2018, 5:00 p.m.
+The extended public review period deadline must be Friday, August 21, 2020, 5:00 p.m.

-No Candidate's Statement may be changed by the candidate after the statement has been filed except as specifically requested by the elections official or mandated by the court to change an unacceptable Candidate's Statement. § 13313
+No Candidate's Statement may be changed by the candidate after the statement has been filed except as specifically requested by the elections official or mandated by the court to change an unacceptable Candidate's Statement. § 13307(a)(3)